 - Edward Feil, University of Bath, United Kingdom (Coordinator)

-- Piero Marone, Fondazione IRCCS Policlinico San Matteo, Italy
+- Piero Marone, IRCCS Fondazione Policlinico San Matteo, Italy (Partner)

-- David Aanensen, Big Data Institute, Oxford, United Kingdom
+- David Aanensen, Big Data Institute, University of Oxford, United Kingdom (Partner)

 - Wellcome Open Res, 2021.
 High-resolution sweep metagenomics using ultrafast read mapping and inference